 The Ratusz w Poznaniu (rah-toosh v pohz-nah-nyu), or the Town Hall Tower, is the pride and joy of Poznań.
 Built in the 16th century, it features one of the coolest things Renaissance clock towers can feature: animated statues!
 Every day at noon, two doors at the top of the tower open up, out come two goats, and they meet in the middle, just above the clock, and butt heads twelve times, with each toll of the bell.
 That’s right, Poznań boasts Renaissance-era, mechanized fighting goats.
 Because they think their clock is so cool, you’ll see goats all over the city, as statues or on the coat of arms of some business.
 I recommend you find yourself a rogal świętomarcinski (roh-gahl sh-vee-en-to mahr-cheen-skee), the local delicacy, before strolling into the rynek for the show.
 Better yet: Visit the Rogalowe Muzeum Poznania and enjoy your rogal and the show at goat-level.

-After World War II, a communist regime was established in Poland, and after a while, the people decided they didn’t really like it.
-Facing poor working conditions and no legal right to negotiate for better, the workers at Lenin Shipyards in Gdańsk, since renamed Stocznia Gdańska (stohch-nee-ah g-dayn-skah), under the leadership of the famous Lech Wałęsa, locked themselves into the shipyards, refused to work, and posted their demands on the walls of the shipyards for all to see.
+After World War II, a communist regime was established in Poland.
+Shortly thereafter, the people decided they didn’t really like it.
+Facing poor working conditions and no right to negotiate for better, the workers at Lenin Shipyards in Gdańsk staged a lock-in and posted their demands on the shipyard walls for all to see.
 This strike was the first chink in the armor of the Soviet Bloc, and ultimately brought about the downfall of the communist party in Poland.

 8. Ostrów Tumski

-Wrocław, the Venice of Poland, offers some fantastic attractions, but one of my favorites was Ostrów Tumski (ohs-troov toom-skee), or Cathedral Island.
-Literally, it is an island with the cathedral on it.
+Wrocław, the Venice of Poland, offers some fantastic attractions, but one of my favorites was Ostrów Tumski (ohs-troov toom-skee).
+Ostrów Tumski means Cathedral Island – literally, it’s an island with the cathedral on it.
 There are actually several churches, as well as the diocesan buildings (headquarters for the Catholic Church in Wrocław).

 The cathedral, Katedra św.
 Jana Chrzciciela (kat-eh-dra sh-vee-en-tey-go ya-na h-zh-chee-chee-eh-la; Cathedral of St. John the Baptist), has a fascinating history.
 Like the Stare Miasto w Warszawie, it’s a reconstruction.
 Walking into the church, I didn’t even recognize it as a reconstruction.
-It was when I left the church and saw a picture of the bombed-out church stapled to the bulletin board outside that I realized it was a ‘new’ church.
-The German name for Wrocław is Breslau; at the end of World War II, Allies bombed Breslau within an inch of its life, destroying a huge portion of the city, including about 70% of the cathedral.
+Only when I left the church and saw a picture of the bombed-out church on the information board outside did I realize it was a ‘new’ church.
+The German name for Wrocław is Breslau; at the end of World War II, Allies bombed Breslau within an inch of its life.
+This bombing destroyed a huge portion of the city, including about 70% of the cathedral.

 They’ve done a fantastic job of rebuilding the church, and it’s beautiful inside.
 For a small fee of 5 złoty, you can climb one of the towers and take in the view of Wrocław from above.